 - Mix together all the ingredients for the shortbread crust until a fairly stiff dough forms.
-Pat the crust as evenly as you can into a 9″x13″ baking dish, making a rim around the edges between 1/2″-3/4″ to hold the in the filling.
+Pat the crust as evenly as you can into a 9″x13″ baking dish, making a rim around the edges about 1/2″ to hold the in the filling.

-- Whisk constantly until the temperature of the filing registers 130ºF on a thermometer (see notes).
+- Whisk constantly until the temperature of the filing registers 130ºF on a thermometer (see notes), about 10 minutes.
 Then remove the filling from the heat source, and whisk in the vanilla extract and pecan pieces.

 - The second baking time will vary according to how hot both the crust and filling are when you put the bars into the oven.
 The way to tell if pecan pie is done is when it’s puffed in the middle, but still jiggles like jello would.

 - These bars keep really well in the fridge for several days, and they can also be frozen for up to 1 month in an airtight container.